karthik-d/gca-detection-tab-slides/docs/02-roi_extraction_procedure.md

 1. Navigate to `GCA-Detection/src/features`
 2. Set the downsampling level:
     - Edit the file `extract_roi.py`
-    - Set the `downscale_level` argument in the function `roi.multiprocess_extract_roi_from_filtered()` to a suitable value.
+    - Set the `downscale_level` argument in the function `roi.multiprocess_extract_roi_from_filtered()` to a suitable value (**Use 1 here**).
     Please refer to the instructions in the file.
 The same instructions are reproduced here for convenience:

         ```
         Set downscale_level to:

         0, if ROIs must be from - TOP SLIDE (Highest Resolution)
-        1, if ROIs must be from - x4 DOWNSCALED SLIDE
+        1, if ROIs must be from - x4 DOWNSCALED SLIDE - USE THIS
         2, if ROIs must be from - x16 DOWNSCALED SLIDE
         3, if ROIs must be from - x64 DOWNSCALED SLIDE